 For European tenders, EUR always uses the sustainability criteria of the Netherlands Enterprise Agency that are specially developed for European tenders: the PIANOO MVI criteria.
 Furthermore, EUR endorses the OESO guidelines for Multinational Enterprises (version 2011).
 These guidelines instructs how to deal with issues such as chain responsibility, human rights, child labour, the environment and corruption.
 EUR expects her suppliers to respect these guidelines and communicates this in her tender documents.

-Furthermore, the project leader of the Participation Law ('Participatiewet') is consulted during tenders, to make sure that responsibilities that EUR has according to this law are met with new procurements.
+Lastly, the project leader of the Participation Law ('Participatiewet') is consulted during tenders, to make sure that responsibilities that EUR has according to this law are met with new procurements.